 Analysing the digitalisation levels of countries is vital for increasing their global competitiveness and welfare levels (Szeles-Simionescu 2020, Mărginean-Orăștean 2017).
 In this study, the digitalisation levels of countries are examined through cluster and association analyses using the DESI.
+The DESI is a multi-dimensional Digital Economy and Society Index developed by the European Commission.
 It consists of four main dimensions: human capital, connectivity, digital technology integration and digital public services.
 The DESI is an important tool for comprehensively assessing countries' digital competitiveness.